cabinetoffice/gap-automated-tests/README.md

 ### Console

-To run the tests in the command line, run `npm run cy:run` - this will output the Cypress report in your console, and also generate a HTML report as below.
+To run the tests in the command line, run `npm run cy:run:all` - this will output the Cypress report in your console, and also generate a HTML report as below.

 ## Reports

-When running the E2E tests via `npm run cy:run`, reports are generated via [Mochawesome](https://www.npmjs.com/package/mochawesome) and [cypress-mochawesome-reporter](https://github.com/LironEr/cypress-mochawesome-reporter) in HTML format.
+When running the E2E tests via `npm run cy:run:all`, reports are generated via [Mochawesome](https://www.npmjs.com/package/mochawesome) and [cypress-mochawesome-reporter](https://github.com/LironEr/cypress-mochawesome-reporter) in HTML format.
 They are stored at `mochawesome-report/*.html`

 Cypress is built on top of Mocha, so any reporting tool that works for Mocha will also work for Cypress.